d13mas/email_summarizer/README.md

 3. **Logging and error tracking**:
    - Add structured logs and retry logic
-   - Optionally export summaries to database or file system
+   - Optionally export summaries to a database or file system

 ---